- Examine the roles of agents of socialization, such as families, peer groups, and institutional agents

 Social groups often provide the first experiences of socialization.
 Families, and later peer groups, communicate expectations and reinforce norms.
 People first learn to use the tangible objects of material culture in these settings, as well as being introduced to the beliefs and values of society.

 Family is the first agent of socialization.
-Mothers and fathers, siblings and grandparents, plus members of an extended family, all teach a child what he or she needs to know.
-For example, they show the child how to use objects (such as clothes, computers, eating utensils, books, bikes); how to relate to others (some as “family,” others as “friends,” still others as “strangers” or “teachers” or “neighbors”); and how the world works (what is “real” and what is “imagined”).
-As you are aware, either from your own experience as a child or from your role in helping to raise one, socialization includes teaching and learning about an unending array of objects and ideas.
+What constitutes family is also socially constructed and may or may not exclusively refer to blood relatives.
+Family may include neighbors and/or close friends, but more typically includes parents, siblings, grandparents, aunts, uncles, cousins, etc. These family members teach a child what he or she needs to know.
+For example, they show the child how to use objects such as clothes, computers, eating utensils, books, or bikes; how to relate to others (some as “family,” others as “friends,” still others as “strangers” or “teachers” or “neighbors”); and how the world works (what is “real” and what is “imagined”).
+As you are aware, either from your own experience as a child and/or from your role in helping to raise one, socialization includes teaching and learning about an unending array of objects and ideas.